csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 1. Tools installed with the operating system, like `git` or `make`, may also be out of date and hard to update.
 They can be installed through `conda`.

+## General

+1. Avoid including data (input or output) in a source code repository.
+There's some gray area for data used in an example, but the data should be small.

 1. Build scientific visualizations programmatically, ideally using an open source language or, secondarily, a scriptable open source visualization tool.

 1. Don't alter a visualization manually (e.g., using commercial software such as Adobe Illustrator) after creating it.
 This breaks reproducibility.

-1. Avoid including data in a source code repository.
-There's some gray area for data used in an example, but the data should be small.
+1. Don't use ChatGPT.
+It provides answer-shaped objects, not answers.
+Use collected wisdom sites like Stack Overflow instead.

 1. Software isn't finished until it has tests and documentation.

 1. Write code for your future self.

-If you have suggestions for other best practices, please submit them as an [issue](https://github.com/csdms/ivy/issues) to the Ivy repository!
+If you have a suggestion for a best practice, please submit it as an [issue](https://github.com/csdms/ivy/issues) to the Ivy repository!